rockerbacon/machine-loader/README.md

-# machine-loader
+# Machine Loader
-Simple application for generating memory and CPU usage with the purpose of testing environments that should share multiple applications
+Simple application for utilizing memory and CPU with the purpose of testing environments that should share multiple applications